jmeile/JMMidiBassPedalController/README.md

 # JMMidiBassPedalController
 This software translates NOTE ON/OFF messages comming from a foot controller to chords.
-It allows you to save several configurations in banks, which can be switched via controller change messages.
+It allows you to save several configurations in banks, which can be switched via control change messages.

 ## Table of Contents